kcl-lang/kcl-lang.io/docs/user_docs/getting-started/install.md

 #### IntelliJ IDEA

-We provide two IntelliJ KCL plugins and you can go [here](/docs/tools/Ide/intellij) for more information about the installation.
+We provide IntelliJ KCL plugins and you can go [here](/docs/tools/Ide/intellij) for more information about the installation.

 ![intellij](/img/docs/tools/Ide/intellij/overview.png)